 Th Origin Of “It Ain’t Over Till The Fat Lady Sings”

-It looks like this phrase originated sometime in the late 20th century.
-It’s first recorded use is believed to be from Ralph Carpenter in the Dallas Morning News, March 1976.
-In this newspaper, the phrase was used in relation to sports.
-To give some context for the following quote, there was a basketball game being played and the score was tied.
+The first recorded use of the phrase “it’s not over till the fat lady sings” is believed to be from Ralph Carpenter in the newspaper Dallas Morning News, March 1976.
+To give context for the following quote, a basketball game was being played and the score was tied.
 Commenting on the game, Carpenter stated:

 “The opera ain’t over until the fat lady sings.”

-The first recording of this phrase only dates back to the year 1976, so it does not appear to be very old.
+Since the first recording of this expression only dates back to the year 1976, it looks like its origin is not very old.

 The “Fat Lady” Who Sings

-Of note, some people have said that being fatter makes it easier to sing.
-The reason is because having extra weight makes it easier for a person to control their diaphragm.
-Whether that is true or not, well, I’m no expert on the subject, but I did find that to be interesting.
+No, opera singers come in all shapes and sizes.
+Do they tend to be more on the heavier side?
+Maybe.
+Some say that being overweight makes it easier to sing.
+According to them, having extra weight makes it easier for a person to control their diaphragm.
+Whether that is true or not, well, I’m no expert on the subject.

 Tip: Use the menu at the top to find the meaning of hundreds of phrases and sayings.